GDPR: DATA PRIVACY NOTICE FOR CLIENTS AND SUPPLIERS

 - The right to object to the processing of personal data, (where applicable i.e. where processing is based on legitimate interests (or the performance of a task in the public interest/exercise of official authority); direct marketing and processing for the purposes of scientific/historical research and statistics).

-Aerofloor will only transfer data outside of the UK in order to fulfil contractual terms of an order.
+Aerofloor will only transfer data outside of the UK in order to fulfill contractual terms of an order.
 Aerofloor have implemented a safeguarding assessment for all third-party entities used.

 WE DO NOT USE ANY FORM OF AUTOMATED DECISION MAKING IN OUR BUSINESS.